Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Casein build-up has been linked to the development of nervous system conditions such as autism, ADHD and ADD, according to a WebMD article reviewed by Felson (2018).
 Eating casein can worsens symptoms and cause lethargy, brain fog and excess mucus production.

 When casein passes through the intestines in undigested form, it triggers an immune reaction.
-The body mistakes this natural protein as a harmful compound.
+The body mistakes this natural protein for a harmful compound.
 The response is a release of large amounts of IgE or immune cells responsible for allergic reactions.
 This is a protective response to keep allergens from destroying the cells.

 In this case, casein is not an actual allergen.
 However, because it is not in the form required by the body since it has not been properly digested, the body sees it as a threat.